top of page

 About Me

-His scholarly contributions also include a chapter in Political Authority, Social Control and Public Policy and a journal article in Critical Issues in Justice and Politics.
+Dr. Bryant is the co-author of Battle for the Heart of Texas: Political Change in the Electorate and Game of Politics: Conflict, Power, & Representation.
+His scholarship also includes a chapter in Political Authority, Social Control and Public Policy and research published in Critical Issues in Justice and Politics.

 Published Work